-10.1 Procedures for contesting vote count or election results.
-Within three (3) days following the announcement of the results of an election, any qualified voter may challenge the vote count or Election results by filing a signed statement with the

-Election Committee Chair setting forth his or her grounds for the challenge, together with the substantiating evidence thereof.
+- 10.1 Procedures for contesting vote count or election results.
+Within three (3) days following the announcement of the results of an election, any qualified voter may challenge the vote count or Election results by submitting a signed statement to election@elwha.org setting forth his or her grounds for the challenge, together with the substantiating evidence thereof.
 If the Election Committee determines that the evidence shows that these Rules were violated and that the objections on which the challenge is based are valid, the Election Committee shall take appropriate action as needed.

-10.2 Challenge Does Not Stay Next Election.
-The filing of a challenge to the Business Committee election does not automatically stay the process for the Chairperson election unless and until so determined and announced in writing by the Committee.
+Minor violations that do not affect the outcome of an election will not result in a new election. - 10.2 Challenge Does Not Stay Next Election.
+The filing of a challenge to the Business Committee election does not automatically stay the process for the

+Chairperson election unless and until so determined and announced in writing by the Committee.